Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

 Originally the USS Harlequin, this World War II-era minesweeper was intentionally sunk by the Mexican Navy in the 1980s to create an artificial reef.
 It was later split into two large sections by Hurricane Wilma in 2005.
-The stern offers fantastic penetration opportunities for certified divers – you’ll even find a bathroom still intact.
+The stern offers fantastic penetration opportunities for certified divers.
+You’ll even find a bathroom still intact!
 From December to March, this site becomes a haven for spotted eagle rays, sometimes in the dozens.
-It's the most iconic wreck around Isla and a must for experienced divers.
+This is the most iconic wreck around Isla and a must for experienced divers.

 Scuba Diving only